omarkhatibco/adonis-nextjs-starter/README.md

-# Adonis API application
+# Adonis nextJs Starter

+You will find here a quick way to start in adonis and nextjs

 This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Authentication
 3. CORS
 4. Lucid ORM
 5. Migrations and seeds

 ## Setup